 Stem 1 of 5

 A patient with history of unstable angina is blue-lighted into ED with bradycardia, raised JVP, reduced LOC and noted hypotension.How is JVP measured?

 Measure from the suprasternal notch

 Stem 2 of 5Which initial examination would you not conduct?

 Cardiovascular physical exam to listen for heart sounds

 Abdominal examination to assess hepatosplenomegaly secondary to raised JVP

-Stem 3 of 5Investigations are returned with noted troponin elevation, BUN and sCreat are both raised.
+Stem 3 of 5Investigations are returned with noted troponin elevation.
+BUN and sCreat are also raised.
 What accounts for the latter findings?

 Stem 4 of 5ECG ischaemic changes are noted in the V3 lead.
 Which of the following vessels are most likely to be occluded?

 Stem 5 of 5Which of the following is not a trigger of the platelet plug formation?